 Unfortunately, many times the person will react in anger and humiliation and embarrassment.
 In many instances, the only way a person will be able to address their addiction will by hitting rock bottom.
 This will happen when the person loses everything of value to them because of the addiction.

 This might be their home, their spouse, their family, their career, or whatever else they might hold dear.
 Once they hit rock bottom and have nowhere else to fall, too, they will realise that they need to get their life back together.
 This will be an opportunity for them to seek the correct substance abuse and mental health treatment that will help them to take back control of their lives.

 If you are interested to learn more about this, you can speak to any of the many different facilities that provide this type of service to their patients and the patients’ families.
 It isn’t easy to get your loved one or family member to admit that they have an addiction problem.

 Once a person has taken responsibility for their addiction, they can be admitted into rehab, however, it is not always so simple.

-Sometimes, this is forced by family or friends who notice that the person is spiraling out of control, and they may be resistant to the treatment.
+Sometimes, this is forced by family or friends who notice that the person is spiralling out of control, and they may be resistant to the treatment.
 A rehab centre can help them recognize the disease they are suffering from and help them heal.

-Most addiction treatment clinics provide addiction intervention services that confront the user about the ongoing substance abuse issues.
+Most addiction treatment clinics provide addiction intervention services that confront the user about ongoing substance abuse issues.

-In some cases, members of authority such as a doctor, psychiatrist, employer and / or family members participate in the intervention process.
+In some cases, members of authority such as a doctor, psychiatrist, employer and/or family members participate in the intervention process.
 Ultimately everyone needs to be well prepared for what the treatment entails and to clarify important questions before they select a drug rehab clinic.

 Frequently Asked Questions About Interventions